 Dwarf neon rainbowfish are undeniably stunning, with iridescent blue scales and brightly colored fins.
 What’s more, they’re very hardy and easy to care for — perfect for a newbie fish keeper.

-Though not picky eaters, these fish are omnivorous and should, therefore, be fed a varied diet.
+Though not picky eaters, they are omnivorous and should, therefore, be fed a varied diet.

 Happy fish keeping!